United Kingdom

 Fossil fuel supply

-The transport sector is the largest source of emissions in the UK, representing 27% of emissions (BEIS & DESNZ 2023b).
-Central to decarbonising transport is ending the sale of fossil fuel cars and vans by 2030 and fossil fuelled heavy goods vehicles (HGVs) by 2035–40 (Department for Transport 2021b).
-However, in September 2023 the UK Government announced it would delay the phase-out date for new petrol and diesel cars to 2035 (Francis 2023).
+The transport sector is the largest source of emissions in the UK, representing 29% of emissions in 2023 (DESNZ, 2024b).
+Central to decarbonising transport is ending the sale of fossil fuel cars and vans by 2030 and fossil fuelled heavy goods vehicles (HGVs) by 2035–40 (Department for Transport, 2021).

 Aviation